Cash Game Depth and Variety

 Generally speaking, the WSOP.com app leaves a lot to be desired, and we recommend playing on a desktop where possible.
 The experience there is more streamlined and offers more features.
 For example, you can play at multiple tables on the desktop version, and the app doesn’t allow this function.
 Pot-Limit Omaha games and tournaments are also unavailable on mobile, a disappointing reality for some users.

 If you aren’t looking for multi-tabling options or PLO, the mobile app may work for you.
-Overall, though, we recommend leaning toward the desktop app when WSOP.com Ontario launches.
+Overall, though, we recommend leaning toward the desktop app for WSOP Ontario.

-Once WSOP.com goes live in Ontario, Canadian players will have a surplus of games to join.
-The site will offer plenty of games with varying stake levels, making it easy to find a table that fits your budget.
-At the end of the day, the number of tables and games on offer depends heavily on interest from players.
-Given that Ontario is already a thriving gambling market with several options available, there’s every reason to believe WSOP.com Ontario will have a strong, well-populated game scene.
+Ontario players will have a surplus of games to join.
+The site offers plenty of games with varying stake levels, making it easy to find a table that fits your budget.

 Hold’em games can range from one cent up to much higher thresholds of $100 or more.
 Most commonly, expect to find cash games running around $2.50 or $5.
 That’s a fairly popular zone for most online poker tables, though again, you shouldn’t have any trouble finding higher limits and occasionally lower ones.
 Pot-limit Omaha, Omaha Hi-Lo, and similar variants can offer stakes nearer the $25-$50 range.
 WSOP offers 7 Card Stud games on occasion as well.